-The first four years are common to all curriculums.
-All curriculums of the Evening Division are undergoing revision.
-Therefore, the courses listed apply only to the 1967-68 academic year.
-Students should consult with their major departments to determine requirements for the years following the 1967-68 academic year.
+The first three years are common to all curriculums.
+The fourth and subsequent years require a selection of one of the six curriculums.

+All curriculums are undergoing extensive revision.
+Therefore, the courses listed apply only to the 1968-69 academic year.
+Students should consult with their advisers to determine requirements for graduation of their class.
+The next several years will bring a transition to new curriculums which will be essentially those listed for the Class of 1972 in the Day Division.

-The numbers following the course title under the heading "1st Semester" and "2nd Semester" represent, in order: class hours per week, laboratory hours per week, and credits for the semester.
+The numbers following the course title represent, in order, lecturerecitation hours per week, laboratory hours per week, and credits for the semester.
+The method of calculating credits has been changed to reflect greater emphasis on work performed outside the classroom.